NOAA-OceanExploration/WaterColumnHighlighter/README.md

 ## Installation

-Before running WaterColumnHighlighter, ensure you have the following prerequisites installed:
+Before running CritterDetector, ensure you have the following prerequisites installed:

 - Python 3.6 or higher
 - PyTorch